Continuing Education Activity

 - Explain the importance of interprofessional team strategies for improving care coordination and communication to aid in prompt diagnosis of C1 vertebral fracture and improving outcomes in patients diagnosed with the condition.

-The craniocervical junction is comprised of C1 (atlas) and C2 (axis).
+The craniocervical junction is comprised of occiput, C1 (atlas), and C2 (axis).
 The occipito-atlantal and atlantoaxial articulations provide 50% of the flexion and rotation in the cervical spine, respectively.
-Due to their high degree of motion, these bony segments are also the most often injured in adults.
+Due to their high degree of motions, these bony segments are also the most often injured in adults.
 C1 fractures should be promptly identified and treated in all patients although they rarely require surgery.
-Any bony fracture of the atlas merits a thorough examination of the ligamentous structures between O-C1 and C1-C2, which in comparison often confer a poor prognosis.
+Any bony fracture of the atlas merits a thorough examination of the ligamentous structures between O-C1 and C1-C2.

 C1 fractures generally occur due to an axial loading mechanism, which can be combined with flexion/extension or rotation to create the typical fracture patterns.
 The area is subject to high stresses from a large moment arm of the cranium.